 Zero-based budgeting is a way of budgeting where your income minus your expenses equals zero.
-With a zero-based budget, you have to make sure your expenses match what’s coming in during the month and you’re giving every dollar that’s coming in a job to do.
+With a zero-based budget, you have to make sure your expenses match your income during the month.
+That way you’re giving every dollar that’s coming in a job to do.

-Now that doesn’t mean you have zero dollars in your bank account.
-It just means your income minus all your expenses (outgo) equals zero.
+Now, that doesn’t mean you have zero dollars in your bank account.
+It just means your income minus all your expenses equals zero.

-Basically that means if you earn $3,000 a month, you want everything you spend, save, give or invest to all add up to $3,000.
-That way you know exactly where every one of your dollars is going.
+Let’s say you earn $3,000 a month.
+Everything you spend, save, give or invest should to add up to $3,000.
+That way you know exactly where every one of your hard-earned dollars is going.
 You could be setting yourself up for disaster if you don’t know where your money is going each month.
-It’s no fun to look up one day and find out you have no money—and no clue where it all went!
+It’s no fun to look up one day and find out you have no money—and no clue—where it all went!

 1. Write down your monthly income.

-You can do this the old-fashioned way with a sheet of paper, or you can use our super easy and free budgeting app EveryDollar.
-Your income should include paychecks, small-business income, side hustles, residual income, child support, and any other cash you bring in.
+You can do this the old-fashioned way with a sheet of paper, Excel spreadsheet, or you can use our free budgeting app, EveryDollar.
+And when we say income, that should include paychecks, small-business income, side hustles, residual income, child support, and any other cash you bring in.
 If it’s money and comes into your household’s bank account, it’s income!
 Be sure to write it down and add it all up in your budget.

 2. Write down your monthly expenses.

 Before the new month even begins, write down every expense.
 Things like rent, food, cable, phones, and everything in between should be added to the list.
-But be sure to start your budget with the Four Walls—that’s food, shelter and utilities, basic clothing, and transportation.
+But be sure to start your budget with the Four Walls first—that’s food, utilities, shelter and transportation.

 3. Write down your seasonal expenses.

 Next, think about all the irregular expenses that can pop up.
-Plan for those too!
-Things like car tag renewal fees, property taxes, and even your insurance premiums can be budgeted for.
-If you set aside a little bit each month, you won’t feel the strain of an expense "blindsiding" you all at once.
+Plan for those too.
+Things like car tag renewal fees, property taxes, HOA dues, and even your insurance premiums can be budgeted for ahead of time.
+If you set aside a little bit each month, you won’t feel the strain of an expense suddenly blindsiding you all at once.

 4. Subtract your income from your expenses to equal zero.

-We want this number to be zero, but it might take some practice to get there.
-Don’t be shocked or worried if they don’t balance each other out right away.
+Alright, we want this number to be zero, but it might take some practice to get there.
+Don’t be shocked or worried if your income and expenses don’t balance each other out right away.
 That just means you need to do something to bring one of the numbers up, the others down, or both!
-It’ll take some work, but don’t give up if things don’t line up right away.
+Yeah, it’s going to take some work, but don’t give up if things don’t line up right away.
 Most of the time, it takes people a good three months or so to really get the hang of it.
 Keep working at it until you get to a big, whopping zero.

-If you’re spending more than you make, trim up the budget so your income and outgo equal zero.
-To cut back expenses, try buying generic at the grocery store, cutting the cable, using coupons or the store’s app, making coffee instead of buying it, or catching a carpool to work.
+And if you’re spending more than you make, trim up the budget so your income and expenses equal zero.
+To cut back on expenses, try buying generic at the grocery store, cutting the cable, using coupons or discount apps, making coffee instead of buying it, or carpooling to work.
 If you need to bring in more money, start a side hustle or look for stuff around the house that you can sell to make quick cash.

 All that’s left now is for you to track your expenses throughout the month.
-It’s the only way you will know if your spending lines up with your plan!
-This is how you’ll start winning with money throughout the month AND throughout the year.
-When you track your expenses and engage with your money, you actually make progress and learn to love your life—and your bank account.
+It’s the only way you’ll know if your spending lines up with your plan.
+This is how you’ll start winning with money throughout the month and all year long.
+When you track your expenses and are intentional with your money, you’ll actually be able to make progress and see that you’re reaching your goals.

 Can You Make a Zero-Based Budget With an Irregular Income?

 When you do get paid, take that amount and spread it out over the items in your budget.
 If your paycheck doesn’t cover everything listed on the budget, that’s okay!
-Just cover what you marked as being most important.
+Just take care of the things you marked as most important.
 If you get another check during the month, you can pick up where the last check left off.
 If you end up with extra money after all expenses have been paid, that’s when you look at saving more, spending more, or paying more on your debts.

 So Why Is Zero-Based Budgeting Important?

 Having a budget (your detailed spending plan) is the quickest way to make your money goals a reality—no matter where you’re at on the journey.
 Trying to get out of debt?
 You need a budget.
 Saving up for a safety net?
 You need a budget.
 Wanting to put money away for retirement?
 You need a budget.
 Already a millionaire?
 Guess what—you still need a budget.

-Remember, you’re the boss of your own budget.
-You get to tell every single dollar exactly where it will go each month.
-And don’t think of it as limiting your freedom.
-Having a budget actually gives you the freedom to spend money AND makes your money go further!
+Remember, you’re the one in control of your own budget.
+You get to tell every single dollar exactly where to go each month.
+And don’t think of it as limiting your freedom either.
+Having a budget actually gives you the freedom to spend money on purpose.
+And budgeting makes your money go further!